Priyaanshuuu/Trao/README.md

 External website content is treated as untrusted data, not as instructions.

 Partial research failure does not automatically fail a case.

+Question coverage repair is bounded to one second-generation pass.
+Existing questions, including user-edited or pinned items, are preserved during that pass.

 User edits must survive regeneration of unrelated or generated sections.